Wainberg/wainberg.github.io/_pages/join.md

 # Join us!

 ![](https://www.utoronto.ca/sites/default/files/vlcsnap-2021-10-25-11h27m42s786-crop.jpg){: style="max-width: 510px; width: min(50%, 510px); float: right; margin-left: 20px; margin-bottom: 10px"}
 We are always interested in taking on postdocs, grad students, and undergrads. <a href="mailto:%6D%2E%77%61%69%6E%62%65%72%67%40%75%74%6F%72%6F%6E%74%6F%2E%63%61">Email Michael</a> a CV and cover email describing your research interests.

-Postdoc applicants should propose a specific research project, and others are welcome to as well!
-Undergrad and grad applicants should send an undergrad transcript (unofficial is fine) and grad transcript, if any.
+To ensure you receive a response, grad student and postdoc applicants should propose a specific research project that meshes with the work we do in the lab - the more concrete and detailed, the better!
+Our lab works mainly with public data, so thinking about which dataset(s) you'd use to answer your research questions of interest is key.
+Undergrad and grad applicants should also send an undergrad transcript (unofficial is fine) and grad transcript, if any.

 We encourage applications from a wide range of backgrounds, though strong programming skills are a must!
 Biology experience is an asset but not a necessity; you can learn on the job.
 We are extremely open to remote work and flexible working hours.